luisgarzac/k-means-clustering/README.md

 > Code T6-6: We used the 'make_blobs' dataset from the scikit-learn library to calculate affinity propagation using the following tool from scikit-learn: from sklearn.cluster import AffinityPropagation.

+> Code T6-7: We worked with ring-shaped distributions, applying different algorithms such as k-means, k-medoids, and spectral clustering, which yielded the best results.